-The company's growth and asset quality were impacted post demonetisation, especially in the small-ticket hypothecation loan segment (small business hypothecation loans - SBHL; non-mortgage backed credit) and the dairy & allied segments.
+The company's growth and asset quality were impacted post demonetisation, especially in the small-ticket hypothecation loan segment (small business hypothecation loans (SBHLs); non-mortgage backed credit) and the dairy & allied segments.
 In response, VFSPL has steadily revised its product mix and is currently focusing only on mortgage-backed credit products.
-Accordingly, there has been increase in the enterprise book of VFSPL to 98.5% as on March 31, 2022 from 47% as on March 31, 2016.
+Accordingly, VFSPL's enterprise book increased to 98.5% as on September 30, 2022 from 47% as on March 31, 2016.

-Stable earning profile- A steady improvement in the operating efficiencies helped the company offset the impact of contracting margins and credit cost-related pressures over the last few years.
-The change in the product mix with increased exposure to higher ticket and secured loans, fetching lower yields, impacted VFSPL's NIMs, which declined to 10.2% in FY2022 from 15.9% in FY2018.
-Between FY2018 and FY2021, the company's credit cost remained elevated in the range of 2.5% to 3% due to the stress in the legacy portfolio and increased provisions in view of the pandemic-led disruptions.
-The credit costs in FY2022 was lower as the company utilised the provisions created over the past period to set-off the Covid-related delinquencies.
-A steady moderation in the operating expense ratio (operating cost as a proportion of average managed assets reduced to 5.2% in FY2022 from 9.2% in FY2018) helped it to report a stable earnings performance.
-VFSPL' PBT margins have remained range-bound between 3.5% and 3.8% during the above-mentioned period.
-ICRA expects stress on NIMs in the near term on account of the increase in the cost of funds; a sustained improvement in operating efficiency and keeping credit costs under control would remain crucial going forward.
+Stable earnings profile - A steady improvement in its operating efficiency helped the company offset the impact of contracting margins and credit cost-related pressures over the last few years.
+The change in the product mix with increased exposure to higher ticket and secured loans, fetching lower yields, impacted VFSPL's net interest margins (NIMs), which declined to 11.2% in September 2022 (10.2% in FY2022) from 15.9% in FY2018.
+Between FY2018 and FY2021, the company's credit cost remained elevated in the range of 2.5% to 3.0% due to the stress in the legacy portfolio and increased provisions in view of the pandemic-led disruptions.
+The credit costs were lower in FY2022 as the company utilised the provisions created in the past to set off the Covid-related delinquencies.
+The steady moderation in the operating expense ratio (operating cost, as a proportion of average managed assets, reduced to 5.5% in September 2022 (5.2% in FY2022) from 9.2% in FY2018) helped it report a stable earnings performance.
+ICRA expects stress on NIMs in the near term on account of the increase in the cost of funds; a sustained improvement in the operating efficiency and keeping the credit costs under control would remain crucial going forward.

-Adequate capital structure - VFSPL has an adequate capital structure, with a managed gearing of 2.6 times as of March 31, 2022 and a capital to risk weighted asset ratio (CRAR) of 30.0%.
-The managed gearing has increased from about 1.3 times in March 2018; ICRA, however, notes that the management's plan to maintain a prudent capitalisation level with the managed gearing not exceeding 3.5-4.0 times in the near term provides comfort.
-ICRA also takes note of the proposed capital to be raised in the near term, which could bolster its overall risk profile and support the envisaged portfolio growth of 30-35% per annum.
+Adequate capital structure - VFSPL has an adequate capital structure, with a managed gearing of 2.7 times as of September 30, 2022 and a capital to risk weighted assets ratio (CRAR) of 28.8%.
+The managed gearing has increased from 1.3 times in March 2018; ICRA, however, notes that the management's plan to maintain a prudent capitalisation level with the managed gearing not exceeding 3.5-4.0 times in the near term provides comfort.
+ICRA also takes note of the planned acquisition of a majority stake in the company by a global PE firm - Warburg Pincus, and the likely capital raise in FY2024, which could support its medium-term portfolio growth.

 Improvement in asset quality - VFSPL's client profile comprises self-employed borrowers engaged in small businesses such as kirana, hotels, bakeries, brick kilns, small manufacturing units, dairy and allied activities and home-based enterprises, among others.
 The modest credit profile of such borrowers exposes them to income shocks, which could impact VFSPL's asset quality.
-However, with the changes in the product mix, the company has increased its focus on borrowers with relatively better credit profile.
+However, with the changes in the product mix, the company has increased its focus on borrowers with relatively better credit profiles.